Lethal allele: Dominant lethals

 Alleles that need only be present in one copy in an organism to be fatal are referred to as dominant lethal alleles.
 These alleles are not commonly found in populations because they usually result in the death of an organism before it can transmit its lethal allele on to its offspring.
 As a result, few dominant embryonically lethal alleles are documented as they would never show up in the population.

 An example in humans of a dominant lethal allele is Huntington's disease, a rare neurodegenerative disorder that ultimately results in premature death.
-However, because of its late-onset (i.e., often after reproduction has already occurred), it is able to be maintained in populations.
+However, because of its late-onset (i.e., often after the affected individual reaches reproductive ability), it is able to be maintained in populations.
 A person exhibits Huntington's disease when they carry a single copy of a repeat-expanded Huntington allele on chromosome 4.

 Conditional lethals

 Alleles that will only be fatal in response to some environmental factor are referred to as conditional lethals.
 One example of a conditional lethal is favism, a sex-linked inherited condition that causes the carrier to develop hemolytic anemia when they eat fava beans.

 An infection of an E. coli host cell by a bacteriophage (phage) T4 temperature sensitive (ts) conditionally lethal mutant at a high restrictive temperature leads to lack of viable phage production.
 However growth of such mutants can still occur at a lower temperature.
 Such conditionally lethal ts mutants have been used to identify and characterize the function of many of the phage's genes.
 Thus genes employed in the repair of DNA damages were identified using ts mutants, as well as genes affecting genetic recombination.
 For example, growing a ts DNA repair mutant at an intermediate temperature will allow some progeny phage to be produced.
 However, if that ts mutant is irradiated with UV light, its survival will be more strongly reduced compared to the reduction of survival of irradiated wild-type phage T4.
 In addition, cold sensitive conditional lethal mutants able to grow at high temperatures, but unable to grow at low temperatures, were also isolated in phage T4.
 These cold sensitive conditional lethal mutants also defined a set of phage genes.
 Another class of conditional lethal phage T4 mutants, called amber mutants, are able to grow on some strains of E. coli but not on others.
 These mutants were also used to initially identify and characterize many of the phage T4 genes, including genes whose encoded proteins function in DNA repair, genetic recombination, DNA replication and molecular morphogenesis.
 In addition, it was found that an amber mutation produces a "nonsense codon" within a gene that causes polypeptide chain termination during translation.
 This finding provided insight into a significant aspect of the genetic code.